StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 ## Create an Iceberg table

-Similar to the internal databases of StarRocks, if you have the [CREATE TABLE](../../administration/privilege_item.md#database) privilege on databases within an Iceberg catalog, you can use the [CREATE TABLE](../../sql-reference/sql-statements/data-definition/CREATE%20TABLE.md) or [CREATE TABLE AS SELECT (CTAS)](../../sql-reference/sql-statements/data-definition/CREATE%20TABLE%20AS%20SELECT.md) statement to create a table in a specified database within that catalog.
+Similar to the internal databases of StarRocks, if you have the [CREATE TABLE](../../administration/privilege_item.md#database) privilege on an Iceberg database, you can use the [CREATE TABLE](../../sql-reference/sql-statements/data-definition/CREATE%20TABLE.md) or [CREATE TABLE AS SELECT (CTAS)](../../sql-reference/sql-statements/data-definition/CREATE%20TABLE%20AS%20SELECT.md) statement to create a table in that Iceberg database.
 This feature is supported from v3.1 onwards.

 > **NOTE**
 >